AnumoyMurmu/compNetworks.prog.cse652/README.md

 # compNetworks.prog.cse652

-The c extension is being used.pipeline concept is generally coded throughout program.
+The c extension is being used.
+Pipeline concept is generally coded throughout program.

 For ssh secure shell, make directory (mkdir) and make a c folder inside it.